top of page

 Recognised as a Top 1% Peer Reviewer in 2019 by Publons, Dr Lim actively participates in national committees, Life Member of the Malaysian Institute of Food Technology (MIFT), Young Scientist Network-Academy of Sciences Malaysia (YSN-ASM), National Food Analyst Council and the National Codex Committee (JCK).
 He has received accolades including the National Young Scientist Award (2024), MyRA Excellence Award (Innovation) (2019,2022), Commercialisation Award FST, UKM (2019,2020), and various competition wins related to research and innovation, including the K-novasi P&P UKM (2017,2019,2020) and The Crown Prince CIPTA Award (2021&2023).
 Dr Lim has successfully commercialised his intellectual properties through Technology Licensing Agreements, with his research on edible bird`s nest recently recognised by UKM as a "Blockbuster Project”

 ASSOC.
-PROF. DR. LIM SENG JOE
+PROF. TS.
+DR. LIM SENG JOE

 Department of Food Sciences